mroughan/aleph-zero-heroes/content/posts/post_julia2.md

 The most important thing to grasp is that the data types of the columns are unions of a standard type, and `Missing`.
 And each column is (in some sense) a separate array (each of the same length).
-So, we a column of integers might be of type
+So, a column of integers might be of type
 ```julia
 	Array{Union{Missing, Int64},1}
 ```

-That is, and 1-D array of elements of type `Union{Missing, Int64}`.
+That is, a 1-D array of elements of type `Union{Missing, Int64}`.
 This is important, as it sometimes means we are a bit clumsy working on these.
 Julia has many functions defined, for instance, for integers, but they won't work out of the box on a Union because Julia